jbxchung/jbxchung/README.md

 - 👋 Hi, I’m Brandon
 - 👀 I’m interested in almost everything!
 Full stack including devops/infrastructure.
-- 📫 How to reach me: https://www.jbxchung.dev/contact
+- 📫 How to reach me: email brandon@jbxchung.dev

 <!---
 jbxchung/jbxchung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.